 The rest is a major blur.
 I remember very little of the year after that surgery.
 It was the worst decision I ever had to make.
 Do I regret it?
 Perhaps.
 It’s one of the few things in my life I could put in the regret pile.
 Maybe I am still alive because of it.
 Maybe my cancer has stayed at bay because of it.
 I’ll never know.

-As I write this, I try to think of what else to say but I can’t because I don’t remember.
+As I write this, I try to think of what else to say but I can’t.
+I don’t remember much of it because of the PTSD after breast cancer.
 I try to never open up that wound.
 I have buried that emotion so deep within that I am afraid of what will happen if I ever let it out.